mlvein/HoneypotMoney_Design/README.md

 [Brand/Style Guide Figma](https://www.figma.com/file/4wdEvfIvzTlMbllb39Wrnc/Honeypot.money_Branding?node-id=41%3A0)

-Also, here is a demo link showing showing how the randomized foreground composition and day/night graphics work:
+Also, here is a demo link showing showing how the randomized foreground composition and day/night graphics work (refresh page to get new compositions or change your machine's clock to 6am or earlier to check night/day):

 [Demo - Day + Night, Foreground Elements Composition](https://supersecretbanana.com/honeypot/demo/)